MattisLind/IPCMemoryExpansion/README.md

 ```
 where ```/dev/sd<x>``` is the device that is allocated for the mass storage device that the board is acting as.
 Check using ```dmesg``` what device is created when it is plugged into the USB-port.

-## Installation documentation by Carl Claunch

-Carl was asked by an unnamed individual to do the installation procdure.
-As my installation instructions were rather scarce Carl created this document which very well describes the steps needed.

 ## Schematic